 Marshal and Lily have been married for 2 years now and are planning their family.

-But prior to that, they want to move out of their rented two-bedroom apartment in downtown Manhattan to a house in Westchester County, where they can find more space and better amenities.
+But before any of that, they wanted to move out of their rented two-bedroom apartment in downtown Manhattan to a house in Westchester County, where they could find more space and better amenities.

-After searching for a while, they zeroed down on a beautiful double-storeyed villa—but it was out of their budget.
-Thinking about the future, they decided to go overboard and contacted a bank for a loan.
+After searching for a while, they zeroed in on a beautiful double-storeyed villa, but it was out of their budget.
+Thinking about the future, they decided to go all in and contacted a bank for a loan.
 Upon assessing their credit report and income statements, Mr. Gael, the bank manager, suggested they go for a mortgage loan and asked how much they were willing to pay as a down payment.

 Further, he discussed the period of amortization and the type of interest rate that would best suit Marshal and Lily.